What Is Metering in Mixing and Mastering?

-Pictorial meters such as the vectorscope give us excellent visual aids and representation of phase correlation.
+Pictorial meters, such as the ones present in Insight Pro’s Sound Field tab, give us excellent visual aids and representation of phase correlation.

-Pictured below, a phase correlation meter is a tool that displays a value of +1 when it judges two signals as being completely correlated with each other (as in, they’re the exactly the same, giving you a mono sound), and -1 when it judges two signals as being completely out of phase (what we’d call antiphase).
+The phase correlation meter is the read out on the vertical right, spanning from -1 to plus 1.
+It displays a value of +1 when it judges two signals as being completely correlated with each other (as in, they’re the exactly the same, giving you a mono sound), and -1 when it judges two signals as being completely uncorrelated (what we’d call antiphase).
 For anything in between, it gives you a continuously variable reading between the two polar extremes.

-So, you can cue up a reference track, listen whilst checking the value of your correlator, switch back to your mix/master, and repeat.
-If both the reference and your mix are in the same ballpark, you’re probably doing okay.
-Even if you’re not—perhaps your tune has a prominent, out-of-phase synth pad that the other lacks—you might still be okay; if your correlator gives you a troubling value in spots, fold the song to mono and listen to see if anything has disappeared from the mix.
-That’s the meter and your ears working in concert as a checks-and-balance system.
+If the correlator gives me a troubling readout in spots, I’ll fold the song to mono and listen to see if anything has disappeared from the mix.
+That’s the meter and my ears working in concert as a checks-and-balance system.

 Let's start by addressing what metering is emphatically not good for.
 I’m doing this to dispel certain fearful notions and put fearful people at ease.
 See, many engineers recoil from the idea of metering as many musicians tend to recoil from music theory—the idea being that technique can hamper your innate sense of musicality or originality.
 If that has been your modus operandi in previous situations, I'd like to propose something right off the bat: